nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 #### Sublime Text 2
 If you're more comfortable with an editor that you can open up like Word, [Sublime Text 2](http://www.sublimetext.com/2) has a sweet graphical user interface and some [nice customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
 You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland).

+**Note**: In recent versions, installing Package Control (necessary for many customizations) assumes you have purchased Sublime Text, so consider getting a license first.
+Additionally, speed up your use by making Sublime Text your default editor from the command line.
+Here's [how](http://www.sublimetext.com/docs/2/osx_command_line.html).
+And [another way](http://olivierlacan.com/posts/launch-sublime-text-2-from-the-command-line/).

 #### Vim
 Personally, I prefer vim &mdash; a terminal based editor that requires you to type rather than point-and-click to work on files.
 It comes pre-installed on your computer, but there's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
 You can add all kinds of features, but our teammate Chris recommends [nerdtree](https://github.com/scrooloose/nerdtree) and [surround](https://github.com/tpope/vim-surround).
 Here are [some videos](http://net.tutsplus.com/sessions/vim-essential-plugins/) to help make vim and those particular add-ons.